 When you put your cash in a CD, it isn’t liquid in the way it would be in a savings account.
 If you want to withdraw money from a CD before it comes due, you will typically have to pay a penalty (ouch).
 This could mean giving up a portion of the interest you earned, depending on the policy of the bank.

-Another key difference between CDs and a high-interest savings accounts is that with CDs, the interest rate is guaranteed.
+Another key difference between CDs and high-interest savings accounts is that with CDs, the interest rate is guaranteed.
 With savings accounts, interest rates are not guaranteed and can fluctuate at any point.

 A CD can be a good savings option if you’re certain you won’t need to access your cash for several months or years and you can find a CD with a higher rate than what high-yield savings accounts offer.

-Make the Most of Your Money with SoFi
+Make the Most of Your Money With SoFi

 Can you lose money in a high-yield savings account?